Code-Institute-Submissions/acme-events/README.md

 *Acme Events* is a portfolio site with a sense of humour.
 Ostensibly, the company organises and sells tickets to events at which would-be consumers can view the latest and greatest in the way of anvils.

 An anvil is a blacksmithing tool more familiar to many as the heavy object often dropped on cartoon characters and made famous in this regard by Warner Brothers' Looney Tunes animations.
 Like almost all products within these Warner Bros. productions, anvils often bore a manufacturer's mark crediting them to ["Acme Corp."](https://en.wikipedia.org/wiki/Acme_Corporation).
-The ficticious corporation has since become a standin or placeholder wherever a fake company is needed and is even used in some jurisdictions Law Schools Admissions Tests as the plaintiff or defendent in example cases.
+The fictitious corporation has since become a stand-in or placeholder wherever a fake company is needed and is even used in some jurisdictions' Law Schools Admissions Tests as the plaintiff or defendant in example cases.

 For the purely fictional business represented by this portfolio project, therefore, the company in question is "Acme Events".
 As the products showcased at the events do not matter and the purpose of the site is to demonstrate an online booking system for an events company, anvils were chosen as a humorous stand-in.